-Our einkorn honey almond cake is a dense moist cake with pronounced flavors of honey and almonds and topped with a heavenly mascarpone honey frosting.
+Our einkorn almond cake is a dense, moist cake with pronounced flavors of honey and almonds and topped with a heavenly mascarpone honey frosting.

 This is a delicious honey almond cake made a little more healthy with Einkorn flour and zero processed sugar.
 Einkorn flour has a lower gluten proportion than regular flour and is very easy to digest.
 Although it is not recommended for people with Celiac disease, many people that are sensitive to gluten are able to tolerate the gluten in Einkorn.

 If for anything else, I use Einkorn because it has FLAVOR.
 It really tastes good and adds to the incredible flavors in this cake.
 And these flavors?
 You just can’t go wrong.
 The honey is definitely pronounced in this cake.
 I used a clover honey which has a mild, delicate flavor but you could certainly go with a bold, strong flavored honey.

 The ground almond meal adds texture, flavor and moisture.
 This is a dense, rich cake that would be perfect for an afternoon tea or with a cup of coffee.
 If I’m being perfectly honest with you, it went well with my morning coffee yesterday at breakfast… true confessions.

 Now the frosting on this cake is beyond words.
 It is a heavenly cloud of lusciousness.
 I’m not kidding, those words can not describe it well enough.

 I love this frosting!
 Simply sublime!
 It is also easy to make.
 Whip everything up with a chilled bowl and beaters to get the best results, and if you want to make it a day in advance I recommend using a pinch of xanthan gum.